Hans-Cyton/cyton_robot/README_english.md

 2. Add “Pose” to rviz Displays and subscribe to /joy_pose in order to see the output from joystick.
 Note that only planning groups that have IK solvers for all their End Effector parent groups will work.

 #### Usage with real Hardware
-Firstly please install the driver for the servos.
+Firstly, please install the driver for the servos.

 Make sure that you haven't install the package dynamixel_motor.
 If you do, please remove them with the following command.
 ```sh